Trust No One: The Hunt for the Crypto King

 Trust No One: The Hunt for the Crypto King is a Netflix original documentary film directed by Luke Sewell.
-Its story follows a group of cryptocurrency investors who investigate the untimely death of their exchange's founder, Gerry Cotten as well as the $250 million that they suspect he stole from them.
+Its story follows a group of cryptocurrency investors who lost money in the collapse of the QuadrigaCX exchange.
+They investigate the untimely death of its founder, Gerry Cotten, and attempt to recover the $250 million that they suspect he stole from them.
 The film was released on March 30, 2022.

 Between March 27, 2022 to April 3, 2022, the film saw over 12 million viewing hours on Netflix globally.